airborne-commando/OPSEC-OSINT-Tools/README.md

    - **Legality**: Avoid scraping private data (e.g., Facebook profiles) without consent.

 6. **Biometric Analysis**: You can supplement your biometric analytics with these tools by extracting the results from:
- - faceonlive.com
+ - faceonlive.com (3 or 4 search limit, may need TOR)
  - lenso.ai
  - or pimeyes(10 searches) after a search,

 After that open image in new tab and save or drag it into facecheck.id and compare.